nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Standard SSDs -  suitable for web servers, low IOPS application servers, lightly used enterprise applications, and non-production workloads / offer disk bursting
 - Standard HDDs - disks for dev/test scenarios and less critical workloads

-- Manage disk has two redundancy options (LRS and ZRS)/ ZRS for managed disks is only supported with Premium SSD and Standard SSD managed disks
+- Manage disk has two redundancy options (LRS and ZRS)/ ZRS for managed disks is only supported with Premium SSD and Standard SSD managed disks.
+Premium SSD v2 is not supported
 - ZRS replicates your Azure managed disk synchronously across three Azure availability zones in the selected region
 - There are several types of encryption available for your managed disks, including **Azure Disk Encryption** (ADE), **Server-Side Encryption** (SSE), and **encryption at host**.
 - Upgrade a disk type directly from Standard HDD to Premium SSD via the Azure Portal or Azure CLI, without detaching the disk.
+- Disk size cannot reduce

 - Shared Disk
 - 1. Currently, only Ultra Disks, Premium SSD v2, Premium SSD, and Standard SSDs can be used as a shared disk